 It is partially because of this inaccurate "intermediary/mediator" position that Rome now has priests hear private confessions and claim to forgive sins.

-The true Church of God which existed since the beginning (see, for example, the page The History of Early Christianity) is not Protestant (see, for example, the article Hope of Salvation: How the Living Church of God differ from most Protestants).
+The true Church of God which existed since the beginning (see, for example, the page The History of Early Christianity) is not Protestant (see, for example, the article Hope of Salvation: How the Continuing Church of God differ from most Protestants).
 It bases its beliefs primarily upon the Bible, which teaches:

 38 'You must repent,' Peter answered, 'and every one of you must be baptised in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 (Acts 2:38, NJB)